Anishkrishnan5/gff3-visualizer/README.md

 This tool parses GFF3 annotations into a hierarchical model (**gene → transcript → exon/CDS**), compares **predicted vs ground-truth gene structures**, and renders a clear visual representation of their structural differences.

-This tool deliberately focuses on **single-gene or localized region analysis** to prioritize interpretability and correctness over genome-scale complexity.

 ---

 ## Key Features